Good: Huge amount of personalisation for interior and exterior. Good level of standard equipment. Much improved later engines.

 Bad: Not a great looker.
 Lags behind other small SUVs in terms of refinement and performance.
 Expensive for what it is.
 Lacking in quality.
 Noisy at speed.

-Good: 431PS.
-Huge amount of performance and rear-drive fun for the money.
-Better looking than Monaro, and with four doors.
+Good: Huge amount of performance and rear-drive fun for the money.
+Thunderous V8.
+Surprisingly practical with four-door body and large boot.

-Good: Zafira Tourer Sits above standard Zafira in Vauxhall line-up, has same Flex7 seven-seat system.
+Good: Sits above standard Zafira in Vauxhall line-up.
+Has same Flex7 seven-seat system.
+Spacious interior.